63rabbits/midi2ubit_usageexsample/README.md

 # midi2ubit_UsageExample

-This app plays the following songs (Treble only of VAR.I and III).
-This song was imported into the app using [midi2ubit](https://github.com/63rabbits/midi2ubit).
+This app plays the following music (Treble only of VAR.I and III).
+This music was imported into the app using [midi2ubit](https://github.com/63rabbits/midi2ubit).

 - 12 Variations on "Ah, vous dirai-je maman", K.265 - W. A. Mozart